kadolor/wvs/wvs_cli.md

 # Get Started: WVS Command line interface (Python)

-This guide details how to use the Wherobots visual studio CLI in Python to create a 3DE:tm:-powered image of your tabular data.
+This guide details how to use the Wherobots visual studio CLI in Python to create a 3DE™️ powered image of your tabular data.

 WVS converts CSV files to contextually aware 3D images.